00rr0r/cardinal-staking-ui/README.md

   stakePoolAddress: PublicKey
   // Default receipt type.
 Setting this will remove the option for the user to choose which receipt type to use receiptType?: ReceiptType
+  // Default empty.
+Setting this will tell the UI to only show tokens of that standard.
+Supports fungible or non-fungible tokenStandard?: TokenStandard
+  // Optional config to hide this pool from the main page hidden?: boolean
+  // Optional config to disable finding this pool notFound?: boolean
+  // Optional hostname to remap -- SEE NOTE BELOW hostname?: string
+  // Optional config to link redirect to page when you click on this pool redirect?: string
+  // Hide allowed tokens style
+  hideAllowedTokens?: boolean
+  // styles to apply to the whole stake pool styles?: CSSProperties
   // Colors object to style the stake page colors?: {
     primary: string
     secondary: string
     accent?: string
     fontColor?: string
+    fontColorSecondary?: string
+    backgroundSecondary?: string
   }
   // Image url to be used as the icon in the pool selector and the header imageUrl?: string
+  // Background banner image for pool backgroundBannerImageUrl?: string
   // Website url if specified will be navigated to when the image in the header is clicked websiteUrl?: string
   // Max staked is used to compute percentage of total staked